Rotorua emergency services called to 'huge' house fire in Glenholme - NZ Herald

 A Fire and Emergency spokesman said multiple calls have been received for a "well-involved" house fire on Seddon St.

-The house next door was also on fire and firefighters were working to dampen the blaze, the spokesman said.
+The house next door was also exposed and firefighters were working to dampen the blaze, the spokesman said.

 Rotorua Lakes councillor Raj Kumar was in town when he saw smoke "billowing" from the Seddon St area.